Economic Planning in India

 Planning Commission & Its Role

-The Planning Commission was established by a Cabinet Resolution on March 15, 1950 (not by an Act of Parliament — hence extra-constitutional).
-PM was its ex-officio chairman.
-The Deputy Chairman was the de facto head who ran day-to-day operations.
+The Planning Commission was established by Cabinet Resolution on March 15, 1950 (not by Parliament — hence extra-constitutional).
+PM served as ex-officio chairman; the Deputy Chairman ran day-to-day operations.
 Notable Deputy Chairmen: Gulzarilal Nanda (1st), V.T.
-Krishnamachari, C. Subramaniam, D.P.
-Dhar, P.N.
-Haksar, Pranab Mukherjee, Manmohan Singh, Montek Singh Ahluwalia (last).
-Functions: Assess national resources and formulate plans for their most effective use.
-Formulate Five Year Plans with prioritised resource allocation.
-Determine implementation machinery.
-Appraise progress and recommend adjustments.
-The Commission had significant power — it controlled Plan transfers to states, making them dependent on central allocation.
-The Deputy Chairman had Cabinet rank.
-The Planning Commission allocated Plan expenditure to ministries and states — effectively acting as a "super cabinet" that influenced policy across sectors.
-Critics argued: (1) It undermined federalism — states had to approach the Commission for funds, creating dependence.
-(2) Top-down approach — one-size-fits-all plans ignored diverse state needs.
-(3) No constitutional accountability — as an extra-constitutional body, it was not answerable to Parliament.
-(4) Overlap with Finance Commission — both allocated funds to states, often with different criteria, creating confusion.
-(5) It concentrated economic power in Delhi bureaucrats rather than elected state governments.
-Supporters argued it ensured coordinated development, prevented wasteful duplication, and maintained focus on national priorities in a newly independent, resource-scarce nation.
+Krishnamachari, C. Subramaniam, Pranab Mukherjee, Manmohan Singh, Montek Singh Ahluwalia (last).
+Functions: assess national resources and formulate plans for effective use, formulate Five Year Plans with prioritised allocation, determine implementation machinery, appraise progress and recommend adjustments.
+The Commission wielded significant power — controlling Plan transfers to states, with the Deputy Chairman holding Cabinet rank.
+It effectively acted as a "super cabinet" influencing policy across sectors.
+Critics argued: (1) it undermined federalism — states depended on central allocation; (2) top-down one-size-fits-all plans ignored diverse state needs; (3) no constitutional accountability to Parliament; (4) overlap with Finance Commission — both allocated funds using different criteria; (5) concentrated economic power in Delhi bureaucrats over elected state governments.
+Supporters countered that it ensured coordinated development, prevented duplication, and maintained focus on national priorities in a resource-scarce nation.

 Pre-Independence Planning Ideas

 India's planning tradition predates independence.
-Several plans were proposed during the freedom struggle: (1) Visvesvaraya's Plan (1934): M. Visvesvaraya (Diwan of Mysore, engineer-statesman) wrote "Planned Economy for India" — proposed doubling national income in 10 years through planned industrialisation.
-He was India's first proponent of formal economic planning.
-(2) National Planning Committee (1938): Formed by Indian National Congress under Jawaharlal Nehru's chairmanship with 15 members.
-Published 29 sub-committee reports covering industries, agriculture, land policy, health, education.
-Disrupted by WWII and independence movement.
-Key significance: It established the intellectual framework for post-independence planning.
-(3) Bombay Plan (1944): Prepared by 8 leading industrialists including J.R.D.
+(1) Visvesvaraya's Plan (1934) — M. Visvesvaraya (Diwan of Mysore) wrote "Planned Economy for India," proposing to double national income in 10 years through industrialisation.
+India's first proponent of formal planning.
+(2) National Planning Committee (1938) — formed by Congress under Nehru with 15 members.
+Published 29 sub-committee reports on industries, agriculture, health, education.
+Disrupted by WWII.
+Established the intellectual framework for post-independence planning.
+(3) Bombay Plan (1944) — prepared by 8 industrialists including J.R.D.
 Tata, G.D.
-Birla, Purushottamdas Thakurdas, Lala Shri Ram, Kasturbhai Lalbhai, and A.D.
-Shroff.
-Proposed Rs 10,000 crore investment over 15 years with heavy state intervention in basic industries.
-Surprisingly, India's capitalists advocated state-led planning — reflecting the consensus that private capital alone was insufficient for rapid industrialisation.
-(4) Gandhian Plan (1944): Sriman Narayan (based on Gandhian economics) proposed decentralised, village-centred development.
-Emphasis on cottage industries, self-sufficient villages, and appropriate technology.
-Opposed heavy industrialisation.
-(5) People's Plan (1945): M.N.
-Roy proposed a plan based on Marxist principles — collectivised agriculture, state ownership of industry, planned economy without private profit.
-(6) Sarvodaya Plan (1950): Jayaprakash Narayan's plan inspired by Gandhian Sarvodaya philosophy — decentralised planning, village self-governance, land redistribution.
-The debate between Nehruvian centralised industrialisation (influenced by the Soviet model) and Gandhian decentralised village development shaped India's planning architecture.
-Ultimately, Nehru's vision prevailed, but Gandhian ideas influenced rural development programmes (Community Development Programme 1952, Panchayati Raj).
+Birla, Purushottamdas Thakurdas, and Lala Shri Ram.
+Proposed Rs 10,000 crore over 15 years with heavy state intervention.
+Notably, India's capitalists advocated state-led planning — reflecting consensus that private capital alone was insufficient.
+(4) Gandhian Plan (1944) — Sriman Narayan proposed decentralised, village-centred development with cottage industries, self-sufficient villages, and appropriate technology.
+(5) People's Plan (1945) — M.N.
+Roy proposed Marxist principles: collectivised agriculture, state-owned industry, planned economy without private profit.
+(6) Sarvodaya Plan (1950) — Jayaprakash Narayan's Gandhian model of decentralised planning, village self-governance, land redistribution.
+The Nehruvian centralised industrialisation vision (influenced by the Soviet model) prevailed over Gandhian decentralisation, though Gandhian ideas shaped rural development (Community Development Programme 1952, Panchayati Raj).

 Five Year Plans — First to Fifth (1951-1979)